Blockchain is a decentralized technology that has grown as fast, with a noticeable presence in software.

 It usually functions through different networks and servers, and covers information in digital formats.

-While it was initially part of Bitcoin to help financial services, it currently serves a wide array of decentralized transactions.
+While it was initially part of Bitcoin, it currently serves a wide array of decentralized transactions.

 Likewise, Blockchain Development consists of creating, designing and implementing Blockchain-related applications.

-This process also includes maintaining existing products to cover all details of cryptocurrency, like smart contract development for supply chain management.
+This process also includes maintaining existing products to cover all details of cryptocurrency.

 How to create a Blockchain?
 The short version is that it sets up multiple protocols at once with determined nodes, known as Consensus Protocols.